VitWW/rfcs/text/0000-partial_types.md

 **_(F)_** sub-proposal, which could be added together or after (B), it is better after (E)

 All syntax and semantic is ready to have implicit partial initializing and partial pattern deconstruction Structs.
-If not all fields are initialized, then variable has partial type.
+If not all fields are initialized, then variable has partial type. ЬBut maybe implicit rules are not the best idea.

-Alternative to implicit partial initialization is explicit,
+Alternative to implicit partial initialization is explicit partial initialization,
 ```rust
 struct S4 {a : i32, b : i32, c : i32, d : i32}